midzer/beerbase/content/breweries/port-brewing-company/high-tide-ipa.md

 srm: 0
 upc: 0
 ---
-ach and every fall, we experience a coastal experience in San Diego known as the Super High Tide."
-This happens later in the Fall Season when the tidal swings reach a range of about 8 feet in difference between low and high tides.
+ach and every fall, we experience a coastal experience in San Diego known as the \Super High Tide.\" This happens later in the Fall Season when the tidal swings reach a range of about 8 feet in difference between low and high tides.
 When this happens